2022 U.S. Figure Skating Championships

 The 2022 U.S. Figure Skating Championships was held January 3–9, 2022, at the Bridgestone Arena in Nashville, Tennessee.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels.
 The results were part of the U.S. selection criteria for the 2022 World Championships, 2022 World Junior Championships, the 2022 Four Continents Championship, and the 2022 Winter Olympics.

 Nashville was announced as the host city in October 2019.
 It had previously hosted the event in 1997.

 Qualifying

 U.S. Figure Skating announced that due to ongoing COVID-19 pandemic, the Championship Series announced the previous year would be used again.

 U.S. Figure Skating Championship Series

-The Championship Series consists of eight events held in October and November 2021.
-Skaters can select up to two competitions and will then be advanced to Nationals or the High Performance Development Team based on their highest score, rather than their placement.
+The Championship Series consisted of eight events held in October and November 2021.
+Skaters selected up to two competitions and then advanced to Nationals or the High Performance Development Team based on their highest score, rather than their placement.

 Schedule

-The Championship Series will consist of the following competitions:
+The Championship Series consisted of the following competitions: